nhvd3500111/Face-Mask-Detection-2/README.md

 ***IMPORTANT***
 -----------------------
-Please execute the three notebooks as mentioned in their name one after another.
-Save them in the same directory as the dataset's folder.
+Please execute the three notebooks as mentioned in their name one after another if you want to create your own models.
+If you want to use my models copy the folder models_new in the same directory where 2_of_3 (Demonstration) and 3_of 3 (Implementation) will be saved.

+If you want to exectue the first Notebook you have to use kaggle's dataset.
+So save 1_of_3 (Development Model) in the same directory as the dataset's folder.
 More specifically, if each notebook is saved in the path ......./directory/notebook, then the above mentioned directory of the dataset (kaggle) must be saved saved in the path ....../directory/kaggle.... of your local pc
 -----------------------

 1st Notebook: Preprocessing of the Data, Data Augmentation, Development of three different types of DNNs to exploit them later in order to avoid GAN attacks